fbpx

 Financial considerations

-Renting frees up capital to spend during retirement rather than having it locked up in a property.
+Renting frees up capital to spend during retirement.
 You can also avoid the costs of maintaining a property.

 Lifestyle flexibility

-Renting enables more freedom to relocate later in life to be closer to family or specialised care.
+Renting enables more freedom to relocate later in life.
+This might be to be closer to family, specialised care, or an area you like.

 Lower responsibilities